juergenschubert/docker-ubuntu-grafana-influxdb/README.md

 Visualize the capacity of your DataDomain.
 ![DDGrafana-capacity](https://user-images.githubusercontent.com/17120076/116391358-5943cc00-a81f-11eb-8bc3-5bd4878a1625.gif).

-Visualize the streams of your DataDomain.
+Visualize the streams of your DataDomain
 ![DDGrafana-streams](https://user-images.githubusercontent.com/17120076/116391883-01f22b80-a820-11eb-95f5-e02b007dd085.gif).